dotneteeer/Diary/README.md

 3. Restore the NuGet packages.
 4. Update the connection string in `secrets.json` of `Diary.Api` to point to your PostgreSQL Server instance.
 5. Set up Redis(after installing execute `redis-server`)
-6. Execute `docker-compose up -d` in project directory.
+6. Execute `docker-compose -p diary-auxiliary-services up -d` in project directory.
 7. Start the application.

 ## Usage